aquasecurity/trivy/docs/docs/advanced/air-gap.md

 # Advanced Network Scenarios

-Trivy needs to connect to the internet occasionally, in order to download relevant content.
+Trivy needs to connect to the internet occasionally in order to download relevant content.
 This document explains the network connectivity requirements of Trivy and setting up Trivy in particular scenarios.

 ## Network requirements